twofivefivedev/metlink-train-schedule/metlink-train-schedule-nextjs/docs/database-migration.md

 ### Automatic Fallback

 The application automatically falls back to in-memory cache if:
-- `DATABASE_URL` is not set
+- Supabase environment variables are not set
-- Database connection fails
+- Supabase connection fails
-- Database queries fail
+- Supabase queries fail

-This ensures the application continues to work without a database.
+This ensures the application continues to work without Supabase.

 ### Cache Migration